flaviut/nim-by-example/content/content/string_formatting.md

 echo &"hello {$apple}" # hello Fruit("apple", "red")
 ```

-Note that the third approach formats object types (and other types) using an in-built representation and you need to use the `$` operator if you want to coerce it to a format of your choosing.
+Note that the first line in the last section formats object types (and other types) using an in-built representation and you need to use the `$` operator—as in the second line of the last section—if you want to coerce it to a format of your choosing.